The new year is the perfect time to get your financial affairs in order.

 Make sure you are comparing apples with apples.

-Firstly, make sure that you are comparing a balanced option against another balanced option, assuming that you are happy to stay with the same risk profile you adopted when you first chose your super fund.
+First, ensure you are comparing a balanced option against another balanced option, assuming that you are happy to stay with the same risk profile.

 When it comes to selecting time periods you should usually look at the performance over at least five years, to ensure you have a clear picture.
-Given the nature of 2020, your fund may have suffered one bad year, but when you look at its five-year performance, you may be better off sticking with what you have.
+A fund may have suffered one bad year, but when you look at its five-year performance, you get a clearer idea.

 Fees